sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 ![clock_time_count](./assets/clock_time_count.png)

-The Clock is the clock source, provides the accurate time for the time counter.
+The Clock is the clock source, providing the accurate time for the time counter.

 ### Code description

-From the verilog introduction and think storm diagram above, we can know the module we will create contains 2 ports:
+From the verilog introduction and think storm diagram above, we can see the module we will create contains 2 ports:

 ```v
 module led(